hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 - fluorescence lifetime extraction
 - generation of FLIM images during acquisition

-This allowed researchers to assess fluorescence lifetime contrast while experiments were still running.
+This allowed researchers to assess fluorescence lifetime contrast while experiments were still running, instead of waiting for a separate post-processing step.

 ---